Pure Nintendo Magazine

 Pure Nintendo Magazine (PNM) is a bi-monthly, independently published magazine that features Nintendo-related content and news.
 The print's first issue of PNM was published in October 2011 by Pure Media, LLC.
 The magazine joined Metacritic in 2019 with its consistent stream of first-party and third-party video game reviews.
-Currently, issues of the magazine are released digitally, though physical copies can be purchased.
+Currently, issues of the magazine are released digitally and physically.

 Overview

 PNM focuses on content such as developer interviews, game previews, concept and fan artwork, game tips, interactive puzzles, and gaming history.
 This content is supplemented with news, reviews, and other game information.
 Each issue has regularly featured content as well as additional features written by either Pure Nintendo staff members or contributors.

 History

 Founder Justin Sharp created the website, Niwifi.net, in 2007 for users to exchange friend codes (a 12-digit code that allowed users of Nintendo's online service to find and connect with each other).
 Soon after, Justin Sharp teamed up with James Higginbotham, and the website eventually turned its focus towards Nintendo-related news.

-PNM, as it is known now, was founded by Justin Sharp and James Higginbotham and first published October 2011.
-The magazine was initially conceptualized as a monthly publication.
+PNM was first published in October 2011 and initially conceptualized as a monthly publication.
 PNM switched to a bi-monthly publication schedule beginning with the February 2012 issue.
 The first 5 issues of PNM were offered in a digital-only format.
 The sixth issue of PNM was the first print issue and was published August 2012 for the months of August and September 2012.
 Early issues of PNM were small and only 26 pages by Issue 5.
 Issue 6 of PNM more than doubled in size and was 62 pages long.

 On September 11, 2012, Pure Nintendo launched a Kickstarter campaign to help fund the magazine and start a subscription service.
 The Kickstarter funding goal was set at $20,000 and Pure Nintendo reached said goal on October 12, 2012 after raising $22,386 in funds.
 The subscription service for the magazine began with the seventh issue for October and November 2012.

 On January 24, 2013, Pure Media LLC., with the help of Ben Stitzer, released an app on Google Play to facilitate an interactive digital version of PNM.
 On February 8, 2013, Pure Media, LLC., with the help of Ben Stitzer, released an iOS app on the Apple AppStore to enable the interactive digital version to function on iOS devices.

 PNM was included in the May 2013 Loot Crate, a subscription box service, which featured the theme "Equip."